androiddevnotes/ktor-demo-api-server/docs/app/app-overview.md

 - CRUD operations for quotes
 - Pagination support for retrieving quotes
+- Search functionality for quotes
+- Categorization of quotes
 - Image upload functionality for quotes
-- Categorization of quotes
+- Support for related quotes, tags, and additional resources

 ### 2. Dictionary Management

 - CRUD operations for dictionary entries
+- Pagination support for retrieving dictionary entries
 - Search functionality for dictionary entries
+- Categorization of dictionary entries
+- Image upload functionality for dictionary entries
-- Support for examples, related terms, tags, and resources for each entry
+- Support for examples, related terms, tags, and additional resources

 ### 3. User Authentication